piquelab/SCAIP-genetic/README.md

 This directory /wsu/home/groups/piquelab/SCAIP/SCAIP1-6_protein-coding contains all the scripts and results of SCAIP1-6 genetic analyses on protein-coding genes only <br/>

 ### eQTL mapping
-./eQTL_mapping - all the scripts and results of eQTL mapping (and follow-up analyses) on SCAIP1-6 <br/>
+./eQTL_mapping - all the scripts and results of eQTL mapping (and follow-up analyses) on SCAIP1-6 pseudo-bulk GE data<br/>
 strategy: FastQTL on pseudo-bulk residuals <br/>
 INPUT: /nfs/rprdata/julong/SCAIP/analyses/SCAIP-B1-6_2020.03.23/6_DEG.CelltypeNew_output/Filter2/YtX_sel.comb.RData <br/>
 OUTPUT:  <br/>